brandonpittman/remix-pages-context/README.md

 ```

 ## KV Session

-To enable Cloudflare KV session storage, create a KV namespace named `KV` and
+Enable Cloudflare KV session storage when you create a KV namespace named `KV` and
 an environment variable named `SESSION_SECRET`.
 The factory function takes a
 second param of `CookieOptions` if you want to customize the underlying cookie
 that's used for the session storage.